-Additionally, you should consider the fact that many other drivers carry only the minimum amounts of insurance or, in violation of the law, they have no insurance at all.
-To protect yourself in a motorcycle crash that another driver causes, you may want consider carrying uninsured motorist/underinsured motorist (UM/UIM) coverage can help provide another layer of insurance to protect you if an underinsured or uninsured driver injures you.
+Many other drivers carry only the minimum amounts of insurance or, in violation of the law, they have no insurance at all.
+Having uninsured motorist/underinsured motorist (UM/UIM) coverage can help provide another layer of insurance to protect you if an underinsured or uninsured driver injures you.

 Get Help from a South Carolina Motorcycle Accident Attorney

 For more than 20 years, The Jeffcoat Firm has fought for injured motorcyclists and their passengers throughout South Carolina.
-If you have been hurt in a motorcycle or dirt bike accident and need help, contact us to schedule a free consultation with an experienced lawyer who will look you in the eye, give you honest, frank advice, and be genuinely concerned about both your case and your well-being.
+If you have been hurt in a motorcycle or dirt bike accident and need help, contact us to schedule a free consultation with an experienced South Carolina injury lawyer.